impredicative/urltitle/README.md

 ### Customizations
-For any site-specific customizations, update (but ideally not replace) `urltitle.config.NETLOC_OVERRIDES` with the relevant site using the preexisting entries in it as examples.
+For any site-specific customizations, update (but ideally not replace) `urltitle.config.NETLOC_OVERRIDES` with the relevant sites using the preexisting entries in it as examples.
 Refer to [`config.py`](urltitle/config.py).
 The site of a URL is as defined and returned by the `URLTitleReader().netloc(url)` method in [`urltitle.py`](urltitle/urltitle.py).